stlab/better-code/better-code/src/chapter-2-contracts.md

 ```

 Therefore, if we have a sorting implementation that works with any
-strict weak order, we can easily converti it to work with any total
+strict weak order, we can easily convert it to work with any total
 preorder by passing the predicate through `converseOfComplement`.